citp/privacy-policy-historical/m/mo/mot/motivators.com.md

 Ways we will disclose your personal information:

-  * As required by law such as to comply with a subpoena, or similar legal process
+  * In certain situations, Motivators, Inc. may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+As required by law such as to comply with a subpoena, or similar legal process
   * When we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request
   * If Motivators, Inc. is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information
   * To any other third party with your prior consent to do so.